Table of Contents

 In many ways, these corporate leaders aren’t wrong: even in the cloud, the more service providers, vendors, and third-party participants in your computing constellation, the higher your risk of losing data, exposing your own or your client’s confidential information, or losing your industry competitiveness due to misconfigurations and malicious actors.
 Despite the belief of as many as 72% of respondents to a CISO Mag survey, cloud service providers are NOT solely responsible for maintaining the data, computing, processing, and storage security processes for all their customers.
 Instead, cloud service providers expect shared responsibility; they expect their customers and tenants to be as savvy about their internal security practices as the cloud folks are.
 That requirement is quite off-putting to too many companies, so they don’t explore the cloud’s possibilities for their business and lose out on all of its opportunities.

-There are, of course, many methods of securing your cloud assets that reduces your risk of utilizing cloud services.
+There are, of course, many methods of securing your cloud assets that reduce your IAM risk of utilizing cloud services.
 Most systems are still built around the legacy premise of establishing a perimeter around your network.
 However, the future of cloud security and defense (and therefore, the safest method) is how well you manage the people and things that actively engage with your network.
-Your strategic philosophy should establish ‘Identity’ as its perimeter, and ‘access management’ as its ‘firewall:'
+Your strategic philosophy should establish ‘Identity’ as its perimeter, and ‘access management’ as its ‘firewall.’

 The reason for setting Identities as your security perimeter is because it significantly narrows the scope of your security practices.
-At any given time, your cloud based workloads accessible by many Identities, such as your employees, vendors, proprietary apps, and even industry-relevant apps that you use to maintain your business.
+At any given time, your workloads are accessible by many Identities, such as your employees, vendors, proprietary apps, and even industry-relevant apps that you use to maintain your business.
 Network perimeter security measures require you to maintain adequate protections based on all the types of technology those users use to access your organization.
-Computers, devices, applications, etc. each present their own individual security risks, and it is impossible to program all the assets of your enterprise to be sensitive and alert to all the threats they pose.
+Computers, devices, applications, etc. each present their own individual security IAM risks, and it is impossible to program all the assets of your enterprise to be sensitive and alert to all the threats they pose.

 However, all those Identities must accomplish one single act to actively engage with your organization: they must (somehow) prove that they are authorized to do so.
 Identity management lets you control the methodologies by which they can confirm both their legitimate identity and their legitimate use of your assets.